1. Objective

 b) the extent (or seriousness) of the breach, including whether the breach constitutes research misconduct; and

-c) whether any corrective or remedial actions are required, including recommendations that relate to institutional issues identified as contributing factors to the breach in the course of formal investigation.
+c) whether any corrective or remedial actions are required, including recommendations that relate to institutional issues identified as contributing factors to the breach in the course of formal investigation; and/or

 5.24.
 The REO will notify the respondent and complainant of the formal investigation outcome and any actions required of them.
 The REO will advise the respondent and the complainant (if directly affected by the outcome) of their rights to request a review of the decision on the grounds of procedural fairness by the University or an appropriate independent body such as the Australian Research Integrity Committee.